-- 1.5.
-In 2010 the installed capacity of solar PV was 95 MW.
+- In 2010 the installed capacity of solar PV was 95 MW.
 This increased to 1,000 MW by 2011 and rapidly over subsequent years until plateauing in 2017/18.
 The most recent data for 2022 show the cumulative installed capacity of solar PV in the UK is 14,651 MW (see Figure 1.2). - 1.6.
-In the Welsh Government's report published in October 2023, Energy Generation in Wales2, there is a focus on the target that by 2030, 70% of electricity demand in Wales will be from renewable sources.
-In 2022, this figure stood at 59%.
-In July 2023, following a consultation period in which broad support was received for the Welsh Government's renewable energy ambitions, the Welsh Government adopted new energy targets for 2035.
-These include generating the equivalent of 100% of Wales' annual electricity consumption from renewable sources by 2035.
-Therefore, to meet the targets, new renewable capacity needs to be commissioned.
+In the Welsh Government's report published in May 2022, Energy Generation in Wales2, there is a focus on the target that by 2030, 70% of electricity demand in Wales will be from renewable sources.
+In January 2023 this target was reviewed3, with the new target being for Wales to generate the equivalent of their total annual electricity demand from renewable sourced by 2030.
+However, in 2020, 65MW of new renewable capacity was commissioned which was the lowest annual deployment since 2010.
+A report on renewable energy in Wales published by The House of Commons Welsh Affairs Committee in July 20214 states that Wales harnesses energy from a diverse range of renewable energy sources, however, only 26.9% of Wales' energy generation in 2019 came from renewable sources.
+Therefore, to meet the 2030 target, new renewable capacity needs to be commissioned.

-2 Energy Generation in Wales: Welsh Government, November 2023.
+2 Energy Generation in Wales: Welsh Government, May 2022.